Jordi-Gil/Jordi-Gil.github.io/about/index.md

 Hello, my name is Jordi Gil and I'm a computer scientist who loves computer graphics and video games.
 Mainly, I love offline rendering methods like Path Tracing.

-I studied Computer Science at the Faculty of Computer Science of Barcelona at the Technical University of Catalonia (UPC).
+I studied Computer Science at the Barcelona School of Informatics - Polytechnic University of Catalonia (FIB-UPC).
 During my studies, I course different subjects relative to computer graphics and video games.
 Indeed, my final degree project was about Path Tracing with various implementations in CPU and GPU.

 ## >_ Projects